 Placenames of County Longford

 In 1824, a British parliamentary committee recommended that the scientific mapping of Ireland should be undertaken to determine exact townland boundaries.
-Such a project would allow for an accurate valuation to be done in order to calculate rates payable on all properties.
-The Ordnance Survey had already been established in Britain in 1791, so it was decided to extend it to Ireland.
-The survey was placed under the jurisdiction of the army, as in Britain.
+This would allow for accurate valuations to calculate rates payable on all properties.
+For this, it was decided that the Ordnance Survey, established in Britain in 1791, would be extended to Ireland.
+As in Britain, the Ordnance Survey was placed under the jurisdiction of the army.
 Major Thomas Colby was the director in London and Lieutenant Thomas Larcom was appointed as his deputy with responsibility for Ireland.

 The preparation of the survey involved fieldwork in every townland in Ireland.
 The survey was done by soldiers and included the measuring of boundaries, preparing of sketch maps and compiling of topographical descriptions.
 It was decided that the scale should be six inches to one mile to allow for the required level of detail.

-The 'field name books' were prepared according to townland and civil parish.
-The civil parish was the equivalent of the Church of Ireland parish and was used for official purposes because, prior to 1871, the Church of Ireland was the state or 'established' church.
+The Ordnance Survey field name books were prepared according to townland and civil parish.
+The civil parish was generally the equivalent of the Church of Ireland parish and was used for official purposes.